truzo/tomango-2018/site/content/thinks/what-sort-of-website-do-i-need.md

 ---
-title: "What sort of website do I need?"
+title: What type of website do I need?
-author: "mark"
-date: 2016-01-14 15:10:57
+date: 2016-01-14T15:10:57.000Z
+description: >-
-description: So you’ve decided you need a new website.
+  So you’ve decided you need a new website.
 Your next step is to create a brief for the project.
 But before you do that, you need to work out what sort of website you need.
+image: /images/blog/hailsham-town-council-banner.jpg
 banner: images/blog/hailsham-town-council-banner.jpg
-bannerLarge: images/blog/hailsham-town-council-banner.jpg
 thinks/categories:
   - tips-and-advice
   - web-design
+author: mark
 ---
 So you've [decided you need a new website](/thinks/do-i-need-a-new-website/).

 Your next step is to create a brief for the project.
-But before you do that, you need to work out a framework of the functionality; in other words, what sort of website you need.
+But before you do that, you need to work out a framework of the functionality; in other words, what type of website you need.

 Lots of clients come to us without a fully developed brief, so we work with them in the planning stage to make sure everyone's clear on what the project's trying to achieve.